 - Candidates who already hold a professional designation as a certified or accredited family mediator from FMC, OAFM, and/or ADRIO are exempted from the foregoing education/training and experience requirements.
-This exemption is available to candidates until August 31, 2017.

 - Candidates with exceptional mediation training and experience who have been in active family mediation practice for 10 or more years, in the discretion of the Committee, may be exempted from the foregoing education/training requirements save and except Family Law, if they are not practicing family lawyers, Family Relations, if they are not practicing social workers or other mental health professionals, and Screening for Domestic Violence and Power Imbalances, and from the foregoing assessment requirements.

 In addition to the continuing education requirements of their professional disciplines, candidates must commit to attend a minimum of ten hours of annual continuing education that includes: